MicrosoftDocs/dynamics-365-ai/ai-docs/sales/enable-configure-sales-accelerator.md

         >![Choose content layout](media/sa-choose-content-layout.png "Choose content layout")

     2. Repeat **step a** to add more record types.
 In the example, the record types, **Contacts**, **Leads**, **Accounts**, and **Orders** are added.

         >[!div class="mx-imgBorder"]
         >![Selected record types](media/sa-selected-record-types.png "Selected record types")

+        >[!NOTE]
+        >You can remove the records types that are no longer required to have automated activities associated with them.
+Select the **X** icon corresponding to the record type and the record type is removed from the list.
+However, if the records in the deleted record type is associated with a sequence, these records continue to associate with the sequence.

     3. Select **Next**